 PTFE fumes are, however, lethal to birds, so if you own a bird, you probably shouldn't own any PTFE cookware to be on the safe side.

 Here's the important bit: You may think that it's hard to reach 492F on the stovetop, but you're probably mistaken about that.
 We left an empty skillet on a medium gas flame for 5 minutes, then tested it with an infrared thermometer.
-We were astonished that the temp was 505F!
+We were astonished to see that the temp was 505F!

 If you're careful about not overheating your PTFE pan, toxic fumes will never be a concern.
 Just know that it's surprisingly easy to let the temp get away from you.